LiranBri/finance-notifier/README.md

 # Finance Notifier
-A simple script which crawls bank websites with ability to send custom alerts to multiple contacts and platforms.
+A simple script that crawls bank websites with the ability to send custom alerts to multiple contacts and platforms.

 Crawler is based on the [Israeli Bank Scrapers](https://github.com/eshaham/israeli-bank-scrapers/) project.